Jackson Park (Seattle): Golf course

+The golf course was one of six finalist sites proposed for a northern bus base for Metro Transit in the 1980s.
+It was not chosen due to backlash from golfers and local residents.

+Neighborhood

 The neighborhood surrounding the park is sometimes referred to as Jackson Park.
 Its boundaries are the city of Shoreline to the north, the neighborhood of Lake City to the east, the Northgate area to the south, and the neighborhood of Haller Lake to the west.